DataSF/datasf-profiler/README.md

 * Global Fields Percentage - Shows the percentage that global fields make up the dataset; A dataset with a high percetnge of global fields may indicate that its a reference dataset
 * The day the dataset was last updated - shows how recently the dataset was updated
 * The number of days since the dataset was last updated- a dataset with a high number of days suggest that the dataset is stale
-* Other metadata information that can be used for more indepth analysis
+* Plus other metadata information that can be used for more indepth analysis/analytics....

 ### Field Level Analysis